 Summit Avenue Clubhouse

-Situated high on a bluff, with a magnificent views overlooking Downtown Saint Paul and the Mississippi River Valley, the Summit Avenue Clubhouse was designed by architect Allen H. Stem, a prominent and prolific Saint Paul architect.
-Well known for his railroad building work in partnership with Charles A. Reed, the two architects are perhaps most celebrated nationally for their design of Grand Central Station in New York City, and locally heralded for their work on numerous Summit Avenue homes, and the local landmarks: the Saint Paul Hotel and the University Clubs Downtown Clubhouse (the former Saint Paul Athletic Club).
-The magnificent Summit Avenue Tudor clubhouse they designed was constructed in 1913 and has been fully restored in recent years in preparation for its 100th Anniversary in 2013, having served continuously from its original opening as the home of the University Club.
+Situated high on a bluff, with a magnificent view overlooking Downtown Saint Paul and the Mississippi River Valley, the Summit Avenue Clubhouse was designed by architect Allen H. Stem, a prominent and prolific Saint Paul architect.
+Well known for his railroad building work in partnership with Charles A. Reed, the two architects are perhaps most celebrated nationally for their design of Grand Central Station in New York City, and locally heralded for their work on numerous Summit Avenue homes, and the local landmarks: the Saint Paul Hotel and the Saint Paul Athletic Club.
+The impressive Summit Avenue Tudor clubhouse they designed was constructed in 1913 and has been fully restored in recent years in preparation for its 100th Anniversary in 2013, having served continuously from its original opening as the home of the University Club.

 The University Club's inviting and comfortable interior design and decor is characterized by many original design details, with the expansive Fireside Room adjacent to the Members Bar, which is reminiscent of similar member lounges in the great early twentieth-century American and London city clubs.
 The Summit Room, now used for special member events and available for private party rentals, was once the club's main dining room and still features its original paneling and sculpted ceiling.
-The spectacular Tudor style plasterwork ceiling was designed by the well-known local firm of Minuti and Brioschi, also known for the plaster ceilings of the University Club's Downtown Clubhouse, lobby, & ballroom; Walter Library at the University of Minnesota, and many State Capitol interiors.
+The spectacular Tudor style plasterwork ceiling was designed by the well-known local firm of Minuti and Brioschi, also known for the plaster ceilings of the Saint Paul Athletic Club, lobby and ballroom; Walter Library at the University of Minnesota, and many State Capitol interiors.

 The clubhouse's fitness center also has the same views as the Ramsey room.
 It features state-of-the-art cardio and exercise equipment.